Investors to get taste of new China via Shenzhen trading link

 The average price-to-earnings ratio for the Shanghai Composite Index stood at 14.55 at the end of last week, compared with an average PE of 21.35 for NASDAQ and 31.38 for Shenzhen’s all-share index.
 ChiNext’s PE was a staggering 59.85.

-“It’s a very exciting opportunity, but investors will be torn,” said Francis Cheung, head of China-HK strategy at broker CLSA in Hong Kong.

-Additional reporting by Jake Spring in SINGAPORE; Michelle Chen in HONG KONG and by the Shanghai Newsroom; Editing by Lisa Jucca and Alex Richardson
+“It’s a very exciting opportunity, but investors will be torn,” said Francis Cheung, head of China-HK strategy at asset manager CLSA in Hong Kong. ($1 = 6.1957 Chinese yuan renminbi) (Additional reporting by Jake Spring in SINGAPORE; Michelle Chen in HONG KONG and by the Shanghai Newsroom; Editing by Lisa Jucca and Alex Richardson)